 Which size should I select?

 The most important thing is to try on several sizes and styles of boots to find the one most suited to you!
 You can take a size above your usual one to prevent the toes from bumping into the toe box when going downhill, provided the foot is properly supported to avoid friction.
 Tip: keep your toenails short and, before a long descent, check that your lacing is tight enough to prevent your foot from sliding forwards inside the boot.

 BUYING TIPS / HOW DO YOU TRY YOUR BOOTS ON?

 Some Decathlon stores have a test route.
 1. Try on both shoes, standing up, with the socks worn for hiking.
 2. Tighten the laces, taking care to correctly balance the tightening.
 3. Check two points: - the heel does not come up before the boot when you walk uphill. - the foot does not slide and the toes do not press against the front when going downhill.
 4. Try on several sizes and models.
 Break them in gradually to adapt them to your foot.

 A waterproof shoe will be less breathable than a non-waterproof shoe.
-Socks like the MH500, MH520 and MH900 with a high or medium upper (adapted to the height of the boot) are therefore preferable for wicking away perspiration and reducing friction.
+Socks like the MH500 with a medium-length upper are therefore better for wicking away perspiration and reducing friction.